QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 <details class="details-e">
 <summary>Delta time</summary>

-As explained in the game engine course, the delta time is important.
-If you are planning to update the position by 10m/s, then having variations such as 6m/s one time then 11m/s another time are not good right 😬?
+As explained in the game engine course, delta time is important.
+If you are planning to update the position by 10 m/s, then having variations such as 9 m/s one time, then 11 m/s another time, are not good right 😬?

 ```cs
 // you should (MUST) store 10 in an attribute